-6.1 PEER ON PEER ABUSE - sexting/cyberbullying/sexual assaults
+6.0 PEER ON PEER ABUSE - sexting/cyberbullying/sexual assaults

-Or child on child abuse, will always be taken seriously and acted upon, under the appropriate policy e.g. safeguarding, bullying, not dismissed as 'banter' or 'part of growing up'.
+- 6.1.1 Peer on peer or child on child abuse, will always be taken seriously and acted upon, under the appropriate policy e.g. safeguarding, bullying, not dismissed as 'banter' or 'part of growing up'.
 These issues will be part of PSHE lessons and discussions.
 Victims will be supported through the school's pastoral system.
-Any hate crime/incident will be reported through local reporting mechanisms - see PART B Section 5.0 - Child Protection

-Procedures: Local and National Contacts.
+Any hate crime/incident will be reported through local reporting mechanisms see PART B Section 5.0 Child Protection Procedures: Local and National Contacts. - 6.1.2 Incidents will be handled in line with the most recent guidance (07.04.21) from Ofsted and the DFE Ofsted review into sexual abuse in schools: terms of reference GOV.UK (www.gov.uk). - 6.1.3 Schools use CPOMS to record all qualifying causes for concern (CfCs) from orange forms, subsequent actions, referrals and associated documents.
+CPOMS entries for incidents of peer-on-peer abuse include space for recoding student voice and views.
+The designated Safeguarding Team use this system to track trends across school to plan for interventions.